dylanlidailin/dylanlidailin/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently learning Data Science at the School of Data Science at the University of Virginia
+- I'm currently learning Data Science at the School of Data Science at the University of Virginia.

-- I'm looking for help with projects
+- I'm looking for help with projects on sustainability economics and environmental data science.

+- Ask me about projects, data science, data analytics, and sustainability economics.